from hitting

 Grand Philanthropy

 In 2007, Curtis established the Grand Kids Foundation, which now operates as the Curtis Granderson Foundation.
-The mission of the Foundation is to provide Chicago youth access to positive development through education, physical fitness and nutrition initiatives.
-In 2013, the organization launched an annual food insecurity campaign and fundraiser, Grand Giving, which has helped supply over 40 million meals to families in need through partnerships with the Greater Chicago Food Depository and the Northern Illinois Food Bank.
+The Foundation provideS Chicago youth access to positive development through education, physical fitness and nutrition initiatives.
+In 2013, the organization launched its annual food insecurity campaign and fundraiser, Grand Giving, which has helped supply millions of meals to families in need through partnerships with the Greater Chicago Food Depository and the Northern Illinois Food Bank.

 The Players Alliance